I transform your writings into unforgettable works

 The second most repeated answer I received to the authors’ concerns about translating their books was: “I would be worried that it was just being put through Google Translate (and mangled as a result) and I would be worried that the spirit of the book was lost overall.”

-If you wish to know in which cases I would recommend using Google Translate and when it is a complete NO-NO, I invite you to read my book From English to Spanish: Translate Your Book And Spread Your Business in Global Markets.
+If you wish to know in which cases I would recommend using Google Translate and when it is a complete NO-NO, I invite you to download my book From English to Spanish: Translate Your Book And Spread Your Business in Global Markets.

 I felt I represented a whole world of women who either were silenced or who had never received the imprimatur of the established literary world. […] Seeing me up there might encourage them to write one of those books I’m desperate to read.